inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       ### Easy to write

-      Writing a good email can require a lot of effort.
+      Writing a good email require a lot of effort.
 Choosing the right title, phrases, images, can be really time consuming.
 With SMS, you’re limited to 160 characters (you can send more messages, but it’s more expensive).
 You don’t need to think of catchy phrases, images or design.